Tatiana Saunders: Life and career

-For the 2018–2019 season, she joined the Croix de Savoie FA (Ambilly Feminin), in France.
+For the 2018–2019 season she joined the Croix de Savoie FA (Ambilly Feminin), in France.
 For the 2019–2020 season, she played for the Thonon Evian Grand Genève F.C. women's team in the Division 2 Féminine.
 Saunders says her most memorable match was playing against Olympique Lyonnais Féminin in the Women's French Cup in front of 3,000 fans.

 In 2020, Saunders joined Lewes FC Women, taking the number one shirt as goalkeeper.
 She was one of eight new players who made up Lewes' squad of 20 players (which included goalkeeper Laura Hartley) under manager Simon Parker.
 Lewes offers equal pay to its women's and men's teams – the first professional or semi-professional football club in the United Kingdom to do so.

-In June 2021, she signed a new deal with Lewes.
+In June 2021 she signed a new deal with Lewes.
 In 2020, Saunders said that she was pursuing an MBA degree simultaneously with her football career.

 During the final match of the season in May 2022 she scored a goal against Liverpool.
 Her goal kick went over the head of her opposite number goalkeeper, Charlotte Clarke, to give Lewes a 2–1 win.
 In August 2022 she was playing for Durham.
+On 26 January 2025 it was announced that Saunders was retiring from professional football, taking up a new role outside of football.